top of page

 Participation & Format

-In order to promote extended interaction among conference attendees, those accepted for the Early Career Colloquia will be expected to meet the following obligations after they have been accepted:
+In order to promote extended interaction among conference attendees, those accepted for the Early Career Colloquium will be expected to meet the following obligations after they have been accepted:

 • Register for the iConference during the early-bird period, and participate throughout the entire iConference.

-Each regional colloquium is projected to be a half-day event, with multiple small group discussions.
-In these colloquia, we will focus on collaborative inquiry and scholarly discourse with peers and a panel of experienced faculty serving as mentors.
+The colloquium is projected to be a 90-minute to half-day event, with multiple small group discussions.
+We will focus on collaborative inquiry and scholarly discourse with peers and a panel of experienced faculty serving as mentors.

 • Discussion on crafting a research agenda, careers paths, and teaching strategies with mentors and peers.